geniushkg/geniushkg.github.io/_posts/2017-09-04-augmented-reality-arcore.md

 A technology that superimposes a computer-generated image on a user's view of the real world, thus providing a composite view.

 In layman’s term, just imagine you can also see the real world with extra sensors.
-Your eyes plus thermal imaging capabilities or visualising furniture set-up of empty floor space, can be used in almost all fields where it is difficult to physically place items to check how it looks.
-Perception becomes less laborious.
+Your eyes plus thermal imaging capabilities, or visualising the furniture set-up in an empty space, can be used in almost all fields where it is difficult to physically place items to check how they look.
+As a result, perception becomes less labourious.

 **What can AR do?**

 It changes the way

 * you shop furniture
 * renovate your house
 * select paint color and combination for walls